Cloudera Impala Requirements

 Impala can interoperate with data stored in Hive, and uses the same infrastructure as Hive for tracking metadata about schema objects such as tables and columns.
 The following components are prerequisites for Impala:

 Always configure a Hive metastore service rather than connecting directly to the metastore database.
-The metastore service is required to interoperate between possibly different levels of Hive used by CDH and Impala, and avoids known issues with connecting directly to the metastore database.
+The metastore service is required to interoperate between possibly different levels of metastore APIs used by CDH and Impala, and avoids known issues with connecting directly to the metastore database.
 The metastore service is set up for you by default if you install through Cloudera Manager 4.5 or later.

 - Install a MySQL or PostgreSQL database.
 Start the database if it is not started after installation.